Mark Wright (TV personality)

-Mark Charles Edward Wright (born 20 January 1987) is an English television personality, entertainment reporter, and former professional footballer who last played for side Crawley Town.
+Mark Charles Edward Wright (born 20 January 1987) is an English television personality, radio presenter and former professional footballer who played as a left-back.
 He is best known for appearing as a cast member on the first three series of The Only Way Is Essex.

 Wright gained more popularity after appearing on the eleventh series of I'm a Celebrity...Get Me Out of Here! where he finished as runner-up, and the twelfth series of Strictly Come Dancing, where he finished in fourth place.

-Wright is a presenter on Heart's Saturday afternoon slot.
+He is also a presenter on Heart's Saturday afternoon slot.

-Career

-Football
+Club career

+Early career

-Before his appearances on The Only Way Is Essex, Wright was a semi-professional footballer, with a youth career at West Ham United, Arsenal, and Tottenham Hotspur.
+Before his appearances on The Only Way Is Essex, Wright was a professional footballer, with a youth career at West Ham United, Arsenal, and Tottenham Hotspur.
 He started his senior career with Southend United, but moved into nightclub promoting and playing only non-league.

+Grays Athletic and loan spells

 In November 2006, he was loaned from Grays Athletic to fellow Conference National side Crawley Town.
 On 27 January 2007, he scored the only goal of a 1–0 win at Tamworth.
 In March that year, he was loaned to Rushden & Diamonds for the rest of the season.
-Wright played once for the England national football C team, playing in a defeat to Bosnia and Herzegovina B on 16 September 2008.

-In January 2012, it was reported that he rekindled his semi-professional footballing career, by signing for St Neots Town, but this was denied by Wright on his Twitter account.
+Return to Crawley Town

 Wright made his return to professional football at the age of 33 on 14 December 2020, signing for League Two side Crawley Town on a non-contract basis.
 He started his return in the third round of the FA Cup, coming on as a 90th minute substitute as Crawley won 3–0 against Premier League side Leeds United on 10 January 2021.
 His brother, Josh, also played in the match, having signed for Crawley in January 2021.
 Wright made his League Two debut against Harrogate Town on 6 February, and was substituted at half time in a 3–1 home loss.
 He was released by Crawley at the end of the 2020–21 season.

+International career

+Wright played once for the England national C team, playing in a defeat to Bosnia and Herzegovina B on 16 September 2008.